-Emergency assistance from the Salvation Army can help families stay in their homes, provide food, pay for utility bills, and distribute clothing to Louisville Kentucky families who are in need of help.
+Emergency assistance from the Salvation Army can help families stay in their homes, provide free food, pay for utility bills or rent, and distribute clothing to Louisville Kentucky families who are in need of help.
 Most applicants will need to meet low income and poverty guidelines, be faced with an emergency not of their creation, and be able to regain self-sufficiency in short order.
 A summary of the resources offered, as well as phone numbers and addresses, are below.

 The Food Box Program can help people who are overwhelmed with other bills and expenses.
 For example, many Jefferson County Kentucky families are faced with making the difficult decision of paying their rent or bills in order to keep a roof over their heads, or buying food to feed their children.
 The Salvation Army Food Box Program is there to help lower income families with children who cannot afford groceries.

 Each food box or basket distributed to the needy can feed a local family for several days.
-The box can include a variety of fresh, nutritious, and wholesome food and meals.
+The box can include a variety of fresh, nutritious, and wholesome groceries and meals.
 In an effort to find a longer term solution for families and those who do not have a stable source of food, recipients will also be screened for food stamp benefit eligibility or other public assistance programs available in Kentucky.
 All of this is done to end hunger in Jefferson County.
 There are also referrals to free food pantries in Louisville.

 A Community Kitchen is also located at some sites.
 It can prepare and serves hundreds of nutritious meals every day to people in the community, and the kitchen is open to anyone who needs help or a meal.
 Healthy ingredients are used in all meals and food served.
 People of all backgrounds stop by for help.